punitkatiyar/express-project-setup-guide/01.template/README.md

-# Express Template Structure with HTML And CSS With EJS
+# Express Template Structure with EJS